Chronic Care Management (CCM) Questions and Answers

 - Inform patient of CCM service availability and obtain written agreement for services provided, including authorization for electronic communication of medical information with other treating practitioners and providers

-- Offer CCM service to the patient, document this discussion and note patient's decision to accept or decline and how to revoke the monthly service
+- Explain and offer CCM service to the patient, document this discussion and note patient's decision to accept or decline

-- Inform patient only one practitioner can furnish and paid once during a calendar month
+- Inform patient only one practitioner can furnish and be paid for the service once during a calendar month

 - Problem list and assessments

 - Planned interventions and identification of individuals responsible for each intervention

 - Monitoring a patient’s physical, mental and social needs

 - Ensuring timely receipt of preventive care services